thiago-a-souza/MongoDB/6-Data Modeling.md

 ## Collations

 Collations are used to compare strings based on language rules.
 Unless specified, results are sorted using a binary comparison.
-Several levels can define collactions (e.g. collections, indexes, and CRUD), and more specific levels override general configurations.
+Collactions can be defined at several levels (e.g. collections, indexes, and CRUD), and more specific levels override general configurations.
+For CRUD operations, only functions that queries data (e.g. *find*, *remove*, *update*, etc) support collactions.
+Because *insert* does not query the data, it does not allow collations.
+In general, the collation is declared as an argument in the method, but for *find* and *sort* the function *cursor.collation* should be used.

 Although several fields are available, only *locale* is mandatory.
-Another key field is *strength*, allowing five levels of comparisons:
+Another key field is *strength*, allowing five levels of comparisons.

 - **Level 1:** only base characters are considered, and ignores diacritics/case (a < b)
 - **Level 2:** base characters and diacritics are evaluated, and ignores case (as < às < at)